 List Bombing

-“List bombing is a form of cyber attack where bots are used to submit an email address on hundreds of forms simultaneously.
-This action is usually done to obscure a hacking attempt or other nefarious behavior.” https://knowledge.hubspot.com/marketing-email/remediate-list-bombing
+List bombing is a form of cyber attack where hundreds of bots are used to submit an email address in online forms automatically. https://knowledge.hubspot.com/marketing-email/remediate-list-bombing

 Decline of Email Engagement Metrics